Updated July 10, 2023

 It is an important corporate decision that primarily results in fluctuation in earnings before interest and taxes (EBIT).
 It eventually impacts the company’s earnings per share (EPS).
 The higher the share of debt in the capital structure, the more significant the impact.
 However, it increases the risk for the ordinary shareholders because, in case of business failure, there will be an amplified impact on the EPS earned by the shareholders.

-Managers usually use the gearing ratio (= debt/equity) and degree of financial leverage (= % change in EPS / % change in EBIT) to measure the effects.
+Managers usually measure the effects by using the gearing ratio (= debt/equity) and degree of financial leverage (= % change in EPS / % change in EBIT).
 The gearing ratio helps managers assess the degree of capitalization that depends on equity funding.
 On the other hand, the degree of financial leverage helps estimate how the EPS will behave concerning any change in the company’s profitability.

 Examples of Trading on Equity